 Why your success depends on your stakeholder plan (and what to do about it)

-Your stakeholder engagement plan is not a one-time thing, it needs to be cyclical and constant.
-The healthcare landscape is evolving, and we have to keep up to date with how primary care networks, real-world evidence, artificial intelligence and any number of other developments affect our stakeholders.
+Your stakeholder engagement plan is not a one-time thing.
+It needs to be cyclical and constant.
+The healthcare landscape is evolving, and we have to keep up-to-date with how primary care networks, real-world evidence, artificial intelligence and any number of other developments affect our stakeholders.
 As you monitor and evaluate your activities, knowledge and outcomes should feed into the next cycle of planning.

 At Dovetail we’re on a mission to help pharma achieve great things through effective stakeholder collaboration.
-I’ll be posting more on the different stages of the engagement process throughout the year.
+I’ll be posting on the stages of the engagement process throughout the year.
 If you need help or information in the meantime, we’d love to hear from you.